 - How Much does it Cost?
 Does my insurance cover it?

 Your relationship with me as your therapist is an integral part of the success of treatment and I encourage you to get to know me and ask questions to make sure it feels like a good fit.
-It is important that you are able to trust my judgment and feel safe to discuss sensitive issues in the therapy room with me and with your partner.
+It is important that you are able to trust my judgment and feel safe to discuss sensitive issues with me and with your partner.
 Some questions to ask your therapist may include:

 - What is your philosophy on what makes a relationship work?